-(L).
-Mobilization (including demobilization) costs for a company owned water truck and operator shall be paid as follows: \$250.00 administrative fee plus \$4.00 per mile, from the drilling firms office to the project site, up to a maximum of 500 miles (round trip)
+- (L).
+Mobilization (including demobilization) costs for a company owned water truck and operator shall be paid as follows: \$250 administrative fee plus \$4.00 per mile, measure from the drilling firm's home office to the project site, up to a typical maximum of 500 miles (round trip).
+Additional mobilization distance may be approved by KYTC.
+Mileage will be determined using the Official Kentucky Highway Map. - (M).

-(M).
 Rental or purchase of equipment or materials as directed by the Geotechnical Branch for completion of a project will be paid for at invoiced cost.
 Rental or purchase of equipment or materials must be pre-approved by the Geotechnical Branch and will be invoiced as (Rental/Purchase of Equipment/Materials) on form TC 66-251.
 Any purchased equipment or purchased material not completely used on the job will remain the property of KYTC upon completion of the project.
-An administrative fee of up to \$200.00 may be allowed, at the discretion of the Geotechnical Branch for project completion.

-25. The drilling firms are responsible for providing their own traffic control.
+An administrative fee of up to \$200 may be allowed, at the discretion of the Geotechnical Branch, to cover obtaining items specifically required by the Geotechnical Branch for project completion. - (N).
+Water hauling will be paid at the unit cost per hour.
+Payment for water hauling shall only include reasonable time from project site to refill site and back.
+Laying of water lines and similar operations are incidental to the operation and will not be compensated. - 28.
+The drilling firms are responsible for providing their own traffic control.
 The traffic control shall be provided by a certified traffic control firm or the Drilling Company if they have certified traffic control personnel.
 Flagging by the Department will only be made available when personnel and time schedules can be coordinated.

 All flagging shall be done according to the Manual on Uniform Traffic Control Devices.
-Guidelines can be found at the following web site: http://mutcd.fhwa.dot.gov/pdfs/2009/pdf_index.htm.
+These guidelines can be found on the Federal Highway Administration's website: http://mutcd.fhwa.dot.gov/kno_2009r1r2.htm.
 If a consultant's drill crew wants to provide their own flag-personnel, then they must follow the guidelines listed below.